Glow (app): Privacy and legal issues

-Glow has received significant media attention for its privacy and security practices.
-In 2016, Consumer Reports identified potential exploits in the Glow app that they claimed could have exposed private user data to hackers.
-Glow subsequently reported that it had fixed the vulnerabilities and told The Washington Post they had no evidence that user data had been compromised.
+Glow has received attention regarding privacy and data security practice.
+In 2016, Consumer Reports identified vulnerabilities that it said could have exposed user information.
+Glow stated in The Washington Post that it addressed the issues and found no evidence that user data had been compromised.

 In September 2020, the California Attorney General announced a settlement with Glow related to Consumer Reports’ findings, which included a $250,000 civil penalty.

-Following the US Supreme Court's 2022 Dobbs v.
-Jackson ruling, which legalized state-level bans on abortion, Glow (and other fertility trackers, such as Clue and Flo) came under additional scrutiny over concerns that user data on abortions could be reported to law enforcement.

 After this surge of media interest, a research team affiliated with the University of New South Wales conducted an investigation into the privacy practices of several popular fertility apps, including Glow.
 Their review of Glow was mixed, noting that they provided several privacy settings and de-identified sensitive data, but that user information could still be disclosed in the future if the app was sold.
 Glow rejected that claim, telling the Australian Associated Press that it "did not share" personal data.
 The company also cited several internal security measures it had implemented and its apps' offline data protection setting, which allows users to permanently delete their health-related data.